CamiloRubio/Telco_Customer_Churn/README.md

 A bar chart illustrating the most influential features in predicting churn, which provides valuable insights into the factors driving customer attrition.

 ## Modeling Pipeline
-The notebook for the current project follows a comprehensive modeling pipeline that includes the following stages:
+The notebook (main.ipynb) for the current project follows a comprehensive modeling pipeline that includes the following stages:

 * Data Preprocessing: